commercetools/commercetools-dotnet-core-sdk-v2/README.md

 ## Getting Started with the .NET SDK

-All operations (get, query, create, update, delete and others) are available in the generated request builders, so you can build the request and use the client to execute it. all the request builders accessible through ApiRoot, you can use the instance inside the injected client or use ApiFactory to create a new instance, In order to use the client object, it needs to be setup first through dependency injection setup.
+All operations (get, query, create, update, delete and others) are available in the generated request builders, so you can build the request and use the client to execute it. all the request builders accessible through ApiRoot, you can use the instance inside the injected client using function client.WithApi() or use ApiFactory to create a new instance, In order to use the client object, it needs to be setup first through dependency injection setup.

 ### Basic Workflow